In this post we look how to improve joint range of motion after surgery.

 Surgery can leave you with large limits in joint range of motion.
-If not addressed these limits can lead to further problems down the line.
+If not addressed these limits can lead to further issues in the future.

 Knee surgery case study.

-The following case study is interesting because it shows exactly why the current approach to these issues is flawed and demonstrates a better way to go about improving them.
+The following case study is interesting because it shows exactly why the current approach to these issues may be flawed.
+It also demonstrates a potentially more effective method.

-This was obviously something Gareth was keen to avoid which is why he called me.
+This was obviously something Gareth was keen to avoid.

 During our first session I recorded his knee flexion limit (see below) and then assessed the ability of his knee flexors to contract on demand.
 Nearly every muscle failed this assessment.